dogtagpki/pki/docs/manuals/man1/KRATool.1.md

 The required configuration file instructs the KRATool how to process attributes in the key archival and key request entries in the LDIF file.
-There are six types of entries:
+There are seven types of entries:

 * CA enrollment requests
 * TPS enrollment requests
 * CA key records
 * TPS key records
 * CA and TPS recovery requests (which are treated the same in the KRA)
+* TPS token key recovery requests

 Each key and key request has an LDAP entry with attributes that are specific to that kind of record.
 For example, for a recovery request: